tokenized/docs/protocol-contract-offer.md

             <td class="c10">GoverningLaw</td>
             <td class="c10">5</td>
             <td class="c10">USA</td>
             <td class="c10"><abbr title="5 Letter Code to Identify which governing law the contract will adhere to.
 Disputes are to be settled by this law in the jurisdiction specified below.
 Private dispute resolution organizations can be used as well.
-A custom code just needs to be defined.">5 Letter Code to Identify which governing law the contract will adhere ...
-Hover for more</abbr></td>
+A custom code just needs to be defined.">5 Letter Code to Identify which governing law the contract will adhere to.
+Disputes are t ...</abbr></td>
             <td class="c10">string</td>
             <td class="c10">Governing Law - Amendments can be restricted to a vote.</td>
         </tr>